Nasal spray drug related to ketamine approved by FDA to treat depression

 Sanacora, who was the lead author of a consensus statement that supported ketamine's use in the treatment of mood disorders, says the drug is safe for use, but noted its potential for abuse, cautioning that the drug is still not recommended for at-home use.

-“We're a long way from this being an at-home or over-the-coutner drug.
-Drug diversion is a real concern for this class of drug, but the plan is that the drug would be given to providers plan who would then administer the drug to patients on-site,” Sanacora said.
+“We're a long way from this being an at-home or over-the-counter drug.
+Drug diversion is a real concern for this class of drug, so the plan is to give the drug to providers who would then administer the drug to patients on-site,” Sanacora said.

 Although today is an exciting next step for the field of novel drug development, he said, experts believe more research on its long-term use and putting measures in place to limit access to teens will play a big role in the drug's success.